-Example: Suppose that upon rechecking your income figures, you found that your 1985 income was \$24,600 - not \$24,000.
-Edit your list:
+Example: Suppose that upon rechecking your income figures, you discovered that your 1985 income was \$24,600 - not \$24,000.
+To edit your list:

 Keystrokes Comments

 SUM Go to the SUM menu.

-GET INCO To edit the INCOM list.
+GET INCO Open the INCOM list for editing.

-Move the pointer to the

-top, then down the list.
+Move the pointer to the top, then down the list.

-24600 INPUT Key in the true amount

-and $\overline{\text{INPUT}}$ to replace the
+24600 (INPUT) Key in the true amount and then press (NPUT) to replace the previous value.

-previous value.

-Notice how the and keys move the pointer down and up the list.
+Notice how the t and t keys move the pointer down and up the list.